Microbes In Human Welfare Question 15

 A) conversion of an active enzyme into inactive form.

-B) providing enzyme with protective covering.
+B) providing enzyme with protective coating.

 C) changing a soluble enzyme into insoluble state.